February–April 2025

 Online

-Tackle challenges from cybersecurity market leaders to qualify for the final stage of the International games, the student cyberbattle
+Tackle challenges to qualify for the final stage of the International Games, the cyberbattle

 [ 01 ]